-As of June 30, 2021, 2020 and 2019, the aggregate intrinsic value of stock options and cash-based stock appreciation rights outstanding and exercisable was \$88 million, \$80 million and \$56 million, respectively.
-Aggregate intrinsic value represents the total pretax intrinsic value (the difference between the Company's closing stock price on the last trading day of the year ended June 30, and the option's exercise price, multiplied by the number of in-the-money options) that would have been received by the option holders had all option holders exercised their options on June 30, 2021.
+As of June 30, 2022, 2021 and 2020, the aggregate intrinsic value of stock options and cash-based stock appreciation rights outstanding and exercisable was \$48 million, \$88 million and \$80 million, respectively.
+Aggregate intrinsic value represents the total pretax intrinsic value (the difference between the Company's closing stock price on the last trading day of the year ended June 30, and the option's exercise price, multiplied by the number of in-the-money options) that would have been received by the option holders had all option holders exercised their options on June 30, 2022.
 This amount varies based on the fair market value of the Company's stock.
-The total intrinsic value of stock options and cash-based stock appreciation rights exercised during the fiscal years ended June 30, 2021, 2020, and 2019 was \$49 million, \$20 million, and \$15 million, respectively.
-As of June 30, 2021, total unrecognized compensation cost related to non-vested stock options and cash-based stock appreciation rights was \$9 million.
-This cost is expected to be recognized over a weighted-average period of approximately two years.
+The total intrinsic value of stock options and cash-based stock appreciation rights exercised during the fiscal years ended June 30, 2022, 2021, and 2020 was \$8 million, \$49 million, and \$20 million, respectively.
+As of June 30, 2022, total unrecognized compensation cost related to non-vested stock options and cash-based stock appreciation rights was \$3 million.
+This cost is expected to be recognized over a weighted-average period of approximately 1 year.

-Outstanding and exercisable stock options at June 30, 2021 were as follows:
+Outstanding and exercisable stock options at June 30, 2022 were as follows: